Amazing Places in London: Hidden Gems, Local Streets, and Unforgettable Experiences

 A Hidden Neon Art Space in East London

-This indoor art space in Walthamstow is filled with glowing neon signs salvaged from old movie sets and London streets.
-It’s quirky, unexpected, and extremely photogenic.
+This indoor art space in Walthamstow is full of glowing neon signs that were taken from old movie sets and streets in London.
+It’s strange, surprising, and very photogenic.

 Tips: